Mirko Bortolotti

-Mirko Bortolotti (born 10 January 1990) is an Italian racing driver from Trento.
-He won the Italian Formula 3 Championship in 2008, the FIA Formula 2 Championship in 2011, the Eurocup Megane Trophy in 2013 and the Blancpain GT Series Endurance and Overall Championship in 2017.
-He competed as a factory driver for Lamborghini between 2016 and 2019, before moving to Audi for 2020 and rejoining Lamborghini in 2021.
-He competed in the 2022 Deutsche Tourenwagen Masters with GRT Grasser Racing Team, a factory-backed Lamborghini team based in Austria, and has since been competing with Iron Lynx in the WEC, piloting their Lamborghini SC63 prototype starting in 2024.
-In 2025, Bortolotti won the Spa 24 Hours, giving Lamborghini its first win at the event.
+Mirko Bortolotti (born 10 January 1990) is an Italian racing driver, best known for his sports car racing success with Lamborghini.
+He currently competes in the Deutsche Tourenwagen Masters and the GT World Challenge Europe Endurance Cup for TGI Team by GRT.

+A Red Bull and Ferrari protégé in his junior career, Bortolotti won Italian Formula 3 in 2008, FIA Formula 2 in 2011 and the Eurocup Mégane Trophy in 2013.
+He was a Formula One test driver for Ferrari, Toro Rosso and Williams before establishing himself in sports car racing.
+Bortolotti has been a Lamborghini factory driver since 2015, with a brief spell at Audi in 2020.

+Considered one of the greatest ever Lamborghini drivers, Bortolotti won the Blancpain GT Series Overall and Endurance Cup titles in 2017, the Deutsche Tourenwagen Masters in 2024 and the Spa 24 Hours in 2025.
+He is a class winner at the 24 Hours of Daytona, 12 Hours of Sebring and Petit Le Mans.
+In 2024, Bortolotti spearheaded Lamborghini's entry into the FIA World Endurance Championship with the Lamborghini SC63 LMDh.

 Career

 Italian series

 After karting for several years, Bortolotti began his formula racing career in 2005 by competing in the Italian Formula Renault Winter Series and Formula Gloria.
 He competed in the Winter Series for a further two years, with a best finish of fourth in 2006.
 He also drove in the Italian Formula Junior 1600 championship for this year, in addition to the Formula Azzurra championship.
 In the latter series, he finished as runner-up in the drivers' championship, behind winner Giuseppe Termine.

 In 2007, Bortolotti moved up to Italian Formula Three, finishing fourth in the championship at his first attempt.
 He remained in the series for 2008, driving for the Lucidi Motors team, and won the championship with nine wins and six pole positions from the sixteen races.